cjratcliff/ml-compiled/docs/functions.rst

 Bijective
 -----------
-A function that is both bijective and injective.
+A function that is both surjective and injective.

 Codomain
 -----------